Academic Research Misconduct: Spotlight on duplicate publications and simultaneous submissions

 Simultaneous submissions and duplicate publications are considered unethical in scientific disciplines.
-With some exceptions (explained below), most journals do not accept a manuscript unless it is an original work and the work is not under consideration by any other journal.
-Publishers outline strict guidelines on ethical behavior, however, authors find several terms regarding submissions to be confusing.
+With some exceptions (explained below), most journals do not accept a manuscript unless it is an original work, and the work is not under consideration by any other journal.
+Publishers outline strict guidelines on ethical behavior.
+However, authors find several terms regarding submissions to be confusing.
 In this article, we discuss “simultaneous submissions” and “duplicate publications” to provide a better idea of why these practices are unethical and how authors can avoid them.

-Academic Misconduct
+Academic Research Misconduct

 The term “simultaneous submissions” refers to a manuscript that is submitted by an author to more than one journal.
 “Duplicate (or redundant) publication” refers to an overlap in the content and authorship of a previously published work.
 In this case, the contents of the duplicate published work might be nearly identical and have at least one common author.

-In most cases, this would be considered as academic misconduct and should be avoided; however, there are certain circumstances under which they are allowed (see below).
+In most cases, this would be considered as academic research misconduct and should be avoided; however, there are certain circumstances under which they are allowed (see below).
 To help publishers identify and deal with these infractions, the Committee on Publication Ethics (COPE), was set up in 1997 to help editors and publishers with a wide range of publication ethics, and to provide guidelines on “how to handle cases of research and publication misconduct.”
 Although not an investigative organization, COPE does provide its members with the ability to openly discuss any cases that they might suspect as author misconduct.

-Why Is This A Problem?
+Why is This a Problem?

 Authors might have personal reasons for engaging in this type of misconduct.
 Often, the author must publish in several journals to further his or her academic career, including receiving advanced degrees and research grants.
 Authors might also believe that it helps to publish their papers quicker and will withdraw their papers from the other journals when accepted by one.
 These practices are unacceptable because of the risk of skewed data, unconfirmed results, and self-plagiarism.
 Duplicate submissions and duplicate publications add undue stress on publishing staff, wasting their time and effort reviewing a paper.
+Data fabrication in research undermines scientific integrity by introducing false information, compromising the validity and reliability of findings.

-Some journals go through all manuscripts two or three times using plagiarism detection software, which not only allows them to identify plagiarism but also highlights any duplication with other journals.
+Some journals go through all manuscripts two- or three-times using plagiarism detection software, which not only allows them to identify plagiarism but also highlights any duplication with other journals.
 Although this process is time-consuming, it has become necessary only to avoid unethical practices.
 After this initial check, the peer reviewers also help identify any duplication.
 Reviewers are often subjected to unknowingly reviewing the same paper more than once for different journals.
 In addition, once an infraction is suspected, the publisher, staff, and reviewers spend more time to follow the steps necessary to resolve the issues.
 Although COPE has outlined a detailed set of processes for editors to follow in order to resolve these issues; it is clear from these that unethical practices cost both time and money for the publisher and would hamper the authors’ academic career.

 Exceptions